alipay/agentUniverse/docs/guidebook/en/2_2_3_Tool_Create_And_Use.md

 The above is an actual example of a Tool configuration sample.

-In addition to the standard configuration items introduced above, you can find more examples of tool configuration YAML files in the `sample_standard_app.app.core.tool` directory of our sample project.
+In addition to the standard configuration items introduced above, you can find more examples of tool configuration YAML files in the `sample_standard_app.intelligence.agentic.tool` directory of our sample project.

 Moreover, agentUniverse does not restrict users from extending the Tool YAML configuration content.
 You can create any custom configuration keys according to your own requirements, but please be careful not to duplicate the names of the default configuration keywords mentioned above.